 *We account for two people in the following bed types: king, queen, full and sleeper sofa beds.
 For example, a hotel room with two double beds will sleep four people.
 A condo with a king, queen and sleeper sofa can sleep six people.
 Discounts are not given to individuals using rollaways, cots or air-mattresses.

 **Property selection cannot change after your 35 day out deadline.
 Groups that have not paid their deposit by Jan 31 and/or final balance 35 days prior may be moved to a Program Only registration.

 IF I HAVE A KITCHEN AT MY PROPERTY, HOW MANY POTS, PANS AND PLACE SETTINGS WILL I HAVE?

 This answer depends on each property; most with an efficiency, kitchenette or full kitchen have a basic supply of cooking and serviceware.
 If you have any concerns, we recommend bringing some extras from home.
-It is also a good idea to bring extra trashbags, paper towels, plates, silverware and napkins.
+It is also a good idea to bring extra trash bags, paper towels, plates, plasticware and napkins.
 Please be sure to mark your items so you can return home with them and not be charged for missing items in the condo/room.

 IF YOUR WEBSITE SAYS THERE ARE "SOME" KITCHENS AT MY PROPERTY, HOW MANY WILL I HAVE?

 Our hotels understand the importance for each group to have a kitchen to cook out of where kitchens, kitchenettes or efficiencies exist.
-We work hard with our hotels to be able to give each church at least one room with a kitchen to prepare meals for your group.
+We work hard with our hotels to be able to give each group at least one room with a kitchen to prepare meals.
 Unfortunately we cannot guarantee how many kitchens your group will have.
-For properties that have "some" kitchens, please mark the individuals on your rooming list that you'd like to have a kitchen.
+For properties that have "some" kitchens, please mark the individuals on your rooming list that you'd like to stay in a room with a kitchen.